 The business software company's revenue from its in-memory platform HANA was ¬83 million, putting it on track to meet full-year expectations of at least ¬320 million from the technology, the company said.
 Mobile revenue was ¬48 million which the company said was also on track to meet full-year forecast of ¬220 million.

-SAP's cloud momentum also continued in the third-quarter with 12 months new and upsell subscription billings increasing 14 times, the company said.
+SAP's cloud momentum also continued in the third quarter with 12-month new and upsell subscription billings increasing 14 times, the company said.
 Even after including the company's February acquisition of cloud software company SuccessFactors in SAP's 2011 numbers the growth is triple digit at 116 percent, it added.
-For SuccessFactors on a stand-alone basis, 12 month new and upsell subscription billings grew 92 percent.
+For SuccessFactors on a stand-alone basis, 12-month new and upsell subscription billings grew 92 percent.

 Including its October acquisition of Ariba, SAP expects full-year 2012 non-IFRS software and software-related service revenue to increase in a range of 10.5 to 12.5 percent at constant currencies.
 This includes a combined contribution of about 2.5 percentage points from SuccessFactors and Ariba.
 The previous outlook provided in July was 10 to 12 percent, and did not include Ariba.